enonic/old-xp-doc/doc/developer/admin/tools/index.rst

 ----------

 The tool **descriptor** is where is defined the information displayed by the launcher and the rights required to access the tool.
-If the tool is not to be displayed in the launcher, omit the optional fields "display-name" and "description"

 The descriptor file must have the same name as the `tool` folder that contains it ``admin/tools/[tool-name]/[tool-name].xml``: